lstent/lucyStent.me/index.md

 At 19 I was awarded a BTEC (at PPM grade) in Land management from Falmouth marine school and worked for some time as a zookeeper before deciding to take the leap and follow my dream to becoming a game programmer.

-I left main stream school at 14 as I have dyslexia and dyspraxia and falling behind in most classes compared to my peers, I was then educated by Oxford Open Learning and received a B in double science, C in English, C in Math, B in Psychology and B in Geology.
+I left main stream school at 14 as I have dyslexia and dyspraxia and falling behind in most classes compared to my peers, I was then educated by Oxford Open Learning and received a B in double science, C in English, C in Math, B in Psychology and B in Geography.

 # **Portfolio**